jina-ai/jina/.github/2.0/cookbooks/Flow.md

            on_done=print)
 ```

-You can also modify the docs while merging, which is not feasible to do in 1.x, e.g.
+You can also modify the Documents while merging, which was not feasible to do in 1.x:

 ```python
 class C(Executor):